 To craft gear in Mass Effect: Andromeda you're going to need materials, which are found in both the galactic and world maps.
 The three basic types of crafting material are: Minerals, Bio Materials and Tech Materials.

 Minerals are found in two ways: The first is done on foot after you find a Mineral Node, which are located either in person, or by probing anomalies on the galactic map.
 On foot, you can usually spot Mineral Nodes as brightly colored groups of rocks, often in slightly out-of-place looking locations.
 Once you've located the node, Ryder can then scan the node with his or her omni-tool, which will yield you a small cache of minerals.

 Far more valuable than Mineral Nodes in Mass Effect: Andromeda are the Mining Zones, which require the Nomad to extract.
 Mining Zones become visible on your map in the areas around where you establish a Forward Station, which greatly helps in locating them.
-While in the Nomad, you can open your mining computer, which will display nearby mineral levels.
+While in the Nomad, you can open your mining computer, which will display nearby mineral levels on a graph.
 Navigate to the area where the levels are highest and deploy a mining drone from the Nomad to extract the maximum amount of materials.
 You cannot deploy a second mining drone within a certain radius of the first, so make sure you pick a good spot the first time round.